 - 1. Intermediate P.O.S.T.
-Certificate: Police Personnel who have earned an Intermediate P.O.S.T Certificate shall receive pay equal to 2.75% of an amount equal to the employee's base salary plus any assignment pay he/she is receiving. - 2.
+Certificate: Police Personnel who have earned an Intermediate P.O.S.T Certificate shall receive pay equal to 2.75% of an amount equal to the employee's base salary plus any special assignment pay he/she is receiving. - 2.
 Advanced P.O.S.T.
 Certificate: Police Personnel who have earned an Advanced P.O.S.T.
-Certificate shall receive pay equal to 2.75% of an amount equal to the employee's base salary plus any assignment pay he/she is receiving. - Bachelor's Degree: Police Personnel who have earned a Bachelor's Degree from an accredited college or university recognized by the Council for Higher Education Accreditation and/or its regional accrediting organizations, or any other college or university approved in advance by the Police Chief and Human Resources Director shall receive pay equal to 5.5% of an amount equal to the employee's base salary plus any assignment pay he/she is receiving. - 4.
-Master's Degree: Police personnel who have earned a Master's Degree from an accredited college or university recognized by Council for Higher Education Accreditation and/or its regional accrediting organizations, or any other college or university approved in advance by the Police Chief and Human Resources Director shall receive pay equal to 5.5% of an amount equal to the employee's base salary plus any assignment pay he/she is receiving.
+Certificate shall receive pay equal to 2.75% of an amount equal to the employee's base salary plus any special assignment pay he/she is receiving.

-- 5. Continuing Education Pay: An employee eligible for Continuing Education Pay based on the criteria outlined in section "A" above shall receive 5.5% of an amount equal to the employee's base salary plus any assignment pays he/she is receiving when either of the following conditions are met: - a.
+- 3. Bachelor's Degree: Police Personnel who have earned a Bachelor's Degree from an accredited college or university recognized by the Council for Higher Education Accreditation and/or its regional accrediting organizations, or any other college or university approved in advance by the Chief of Police and Human Resources Director shall receive pay equal to 5.5% of an amount equal to the employee's base salary plus any special assignment pay he/she is receiving. - 4.
+Master's or Juris Doctorate or PhD Degree: Police personnel who have earned a Master's or Juris Doctorate or PhD Degree from an accredited college or university recognized by Council for Higher Education Accreditation and/or its regional accrediting organizations, or any other college or university approved in advance by the Chief of Police and Human Resources Director shall receive pay equal to 5.5% of an amount equal to the employee's base salary plus any special assignment pay he/she is receiving. - 5.
+Continuing Education Pay: An employee eligible for Continuing Education Pay based on the criteria outlined in section "A" above shall receive 5.5% of an amount equal to the employee's base salary plus any special assignment pays he/she is receiving when either of the following conditions are met: - a.
 Following completion of eighty (80) hours of pre-approved coursework within the prior fiscal year, employees will be eligible for the Continuing Education Pay for the following fiscal year.
 Courses must be pre-approved and successfully completed (Grade "C" or higher) in order for the employee to qualify. - b.
 Following attainment of the Continuing Education Pay for 6 consecutive fiscal years by way of the requirements in (a), employees will be eligible to receive Continuing Education Pay on a prospective basis without needing to take additional coursework under this section.

-In order to qualify as continuing Education Pay, courses must be pre-approved and taken at an accredited college or university recognized by the Council for Higher Education Accreditation and/or its regional accrediting organizations or any other college or university approved in advance by the Police Chief and Human Resources Director.
+In order to qualify as continuing Education Pay, courses must be pre-approved and taken at an accredited college or university recognized by the Council for Higher Education Accreditation and/or its regional accrediting organizations or any other college or university approved in advance by the Chief of Police and Human Resources Director.